 7.1.2 the information you have provided is correct;

 7.1.3 you are not aware of any court action being undertaken that may prevent us from carrying out the service.

 7.2 You accept responsibility for information that proves incorrect.

-7.3 You authorise us to collect a payment, enter into a payment arrangement or allow time for the debtor to arrange payment in full.
+7.3 You authorise us to collect a payment, enter into a payment arrangement on your behalf and regardless of the stage of the enforcement or compliance process, or allow time for the debtor to arrange payment in full.

-8.1 VAT on enforcement-related fees is payable by you.
+8.1 If you are VAT registered and are able to reclaim VAT as an input tax then n VAT on enforcement-related fees is payable by you.